marcelosousa/safemerge/README.md

   (x) Generate a ClassInfo object composed of the field and method information (the exact information is to be seen)
   (-) Generate the initial objects of the 4 versions and constraints that specify that they are in the same state:
       (-) Requires pairing of fields and is sensitive to refactoring/renaming of fields
-  (-) Partition the program with holes in segments of blocks of statements (which do not contain any hole) by statements
+  (x) Partition the program with holes in segments of blocks of statements (which do not contain any hole) by statements
       that contain a hole (conditionals or loops or straight line modifications):
       (-) Perform a dependence analysis in each complete segment and replace the segment with calls to uninterpreted functions that capture the changes